apphow/megabytesconverter/README.md

 EXAMPLE INPUT/OUTPUT
     * printMegaBytesAndKiloBytes(2500); -> should print the following text: "2500 KB = 2
       MB and 452 KB"

     * printMegaBytesAndKiloBytes(-1024); -> should print the following text: "Invalid
         Value" because parameter is less than 0.

     * printMegaBytesAndKiloBytes(5000); -> should print the following text: "5000 KB = 4
       MB and 904 KB"

 TIP: Be extremely careful about spaces in the printed message.

-TIP: Use the remainder operator
+TIP: Use the remainder operator.

-TIP: 1 MB = 1024 KB
+TIP: 1 MB = 1024 KB,

 NOTE: Do not set kilobytes parameter value inside your method.

 NOTE: The solution will not be accepted if there are extra spaces.

 NOTE: The printMegaBytesAndKiloBytes method needs to be defined as public static

 NOTE: Do not add a main method to solution code.